Courtesy of the Whitaker Family

 Watch this video: Preemie Nutrition: Nutritional Needs & Fortification

-The following “STEPS” pneumonic will help you with feeding difficulties after your child has been released from the NICU.
+Use the acronym “STEPS” to help you with feeding difficulties after your child has come home from the NICU.

 S – Swaddle your baby during feedings.
-This will give your baby postural control and support while they eat so they can focus on the “workout” of eating rather than how to stabilize or control his/her body.
+This will give your baby stability and support while they eat so they can focus on the “workout” of eating rather than stabilizing or controling his/her body.

 T – Touch your baby.
-Some people call this Kangaroo Care.
 Make sure you spend as much time as you can in skin-to-skin contact with your baby.
 This goes for both parents!

 E – Evaluate the flow of milk from the nipple or your breast.
 Avoid using high flow nipples and if the natural flow of your breast milk is fast, try pumping a few minutes prior to beginning the feeding.

 P – Pace your baby.
-Recognize signs of stress, such as increased work of breathe, furrowed eyebrows, coughing, red/watery eyes, and loss of liquid around the mouth.
+Recognize signs of stress, such as increased work breathing, furrowed eyebrows, coughing, red/watery eyes, and milk spilling out around the mouth.
 Be sure you give your baby the breaks he/she needs to breathe.

-S – Position your baby in an elevated sidelying position.
-This feeding position will decrease breathing effort, improve head and trunk alignment and allow for the liquid to collect in the cheek prior to the swallow.
+S – Position your baby in an elevated side-lying position.
+This feeding position decreases breathing effort, improves head and trunk alignment and allows for the liquid to collect in the cheek prior to the swallow.

 Finding a feeding program or therapist

-If you are followed by a developmental pediatrician or primary care physician, inquire about professionals in your area that have expertise in infant feeding disorders.
-You many also contact therapy clinics or pediatric hospitals in your area, and ask if their speech-language pathologists or occupational therapists have expertise in infant feeding disorders.
+When you follow up with a developmental pediatrician or your baby’s primary care physician, inquire about professionals in your area that have expertise in infant feeding disorders.
+You may also contact therapy clinics or pediatric hospitals in your area, and ask if their speech-language pathologists or occupational therapists have expertise in infant feeding disorders.

 About Anne Boon